bechir23/ihec-fintech/README.md

 ---

-## License

-Academic project — **Tradeili** Trading Assistant for IHEC CodeLab 2.0.
+**Tradeili** Trading Assistant for IHEC CodeLab 2.0.

 ---

-*Built by The Overfitters for the modernization of financial market analysis in Tunisia 🇹🇳*
+*Built for the modernization of financial market analysis in Tunisia 🇹🇳*